 Contractual arrangements by which a financial institution such as a bank commits to ensure that such payments are effected once they are due.

-HS1 Ltd may request this where the TOCs credit rating suggests that it may have difficulties in effecting regular payments for infrastructure charges.
+The Infrastructure Manager may request this where the TOCs credit rating suggests that it may have difficulties in effecting regular payments for infrastructure charges.
 Any such requests will be based on credit ratings not older than two years.

 Minimum Access Package